proBhavesh/proBhavesh/README.md

 [![Twitter Badge](https://img.shields.io/badge/-@yoBhavesh-1ca0f1?style=flat&labelColor=1ca0f1&logo=twitter&logoColor=white&link=https://twitter.com/yoBhavesh)](https://twitter.com/yoBhavesh)  [![Gmail Badge](https://img.shields.io/badge/-probhavsh-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:probhavsh@gmail.com)](mailto:probhavsh@gmail.com)

-I am a nineteen-year-old with a creative and fresh mind, wants to bring change to the world by providing the power of technology to the underprivileged.

-Currently working as a frontend developer, learning every day, I am pursuing my Bachelor's of Technology in Food Technology and Management.
+I am currently working as a frontend developer, learning every day new things.
 Always curious about new technologies and developments in the tech industry.
 I do freelancing work as a frontend dev and make websites for small businesses.
 I am from a farmer's family and do farming myself, part-time.
 My major goal is to make a network of farmers under which they can trade and get the full benefit of technology.

 Looking towards a better future for everyone.